-- Technology - o 8.1.2.A.5 Enter information into a spreadsheet and sort the information.
+8.2.2.ED.3: Select and use appropriate tools and materials to build a product using the design process.
 K.G.A.3.
 Identify shapes as two-dimensional (lying in a plane, "flat") or three-dimensional ("solid").
-Activity: Students will explore the internet for 2- D and 3-D shapes.
-They will copy and paste the shapes into a document, while sorting them into the appropriate categories.
+Activity: Students will create a new three- dimensional object.
+Students will work in a small group.
+Students will then explain their process.